Home Compare BAS.DE vs YAR.OL

 BASF vs Yara International A: Which Stock Looks Stronger in 2026?

-Yara International ASA holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
-BASF SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Yara International ASA carrying a narrow edge on valuation.
+BASF SE still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity